Boosting galactic outflows with enhanced resolution: Numerical setup

 Having access to individual number densities of ions and the radiation field further allows us to self-consistently compute the out-of-equilibrium cooling rate for the gas.
 At low temperatures ($T \leq 10^4$ K), we explicitly compute the level populations and the fine-structure emission of \oi, \oiii, \ci, \cii, \siI, \siII, \sI, \feI, \feII, \neII$\,$ which dominate the cooling rate at the low metallicities we consider in this work (e.g. \citealt{Glover2007CoolingLowZ}).
 We use tabulated non-equilibrium ion-by-ion cooling tables for our UV background at high temperatures ($T \geq 10^4$ K; \citealt{Oppenheimer2013}) and further account for non-equilibrium atomic cooling processes of H and He (\citealt{Rosdahl2013}) and molecular cooling of $\hmol$ (\citealt{Katz2017}).

 This thermodynamical setup is complemented by an extensive galaxy formation model, including star formation and stellar feedback processes.
 Stars form in a molecular-cloud-like environment identified using a thermo-turbulent star-formation criterion (\citealt{Federrath2012, Kimm2017}) and with a \citet{Kroupa2001} initial mass function.
+Star particles are spawned with minimum initial masses of $1830 \, \Msol$.
 Stellar particles then re-inject energy, mass, momentum, metals and radiation locally, following the mechanical feedback prescription of \citet{Kimm2015} for SNe explosions and the model of \citet{Agertz2013} for stellar winds.
 Radiation is injected in gas cells surrounding stellar particles assuming a single stellar population of the age and metallicity of the particle and a BPASSv2.2.1 spectral energy distribution (\citealt{Stanway2016}).
+The radiation impacts the gas via photo-ionization, radiation pressure, and photo-heating.
+These simulations model photo-electric and $\hmol$ heating following \citet{Katz2017} and ignore cosmic ray processes.